EvanChauhan/mydocs-site/docs/Deployment/CI:CD paradigm.md

 to build the rather complex pipeline i.e build the docker image, run a container from that image every time new code is pushed remote

+### developing the pipeline

+we can develop a ci/cd pipeline using github actions that gets triggered upon each push/pull request to the master branch of our repository

+each time the pipeline is triggered i.e on each push to the master branch of our repository the workflow runs a series of jobs, steps and actions